connervieira/Predator/DOCUMENTATION.md

         - Real-time mode
             - While in real-time mode, Predator will run in an endless loop until quit by holding `Ctrl + C` for a few seconds.
                 - Since Predator launches some of it's processes in different threads, pressing `Ctrl + C` a single time might not kill the entire Predator system.
-            - When a license plate is detected, Predator will display it on screen.
+            - When one or more license plates are detected, Predator will display it on screen, provided that it is configured to do so.
-                - Depending on the preferences, Predator might also display a large ASCII shape to make it easier to see important information at a glance.
+                - Depending on the configuration, Predator might also display a large ASCII shape to make it easier to see important information at a glance.
-                - Depending on the preferences, Predator might play an audio sound indicating the type of plate detected.
+                - Depending on the configuration, Predator might play an audio sound indicating the type of plate detected.
-                - Depending on the preferences, Predator might submit the license plate detected to a push notification service.
+                - Depending on the configuration, Predator might submit the license plate detected to a push notification service.
-                - Depending on the preferences for the session, Predator might also save images taken and the license plates detected.
-                    - Images taken will be saved as `realtime_imageN.jpg` in the working directory.
-If saving images is turned on, 'N' with the sequential image number.
-Otherwise, the N will be removed.
-                    - Detected license plates will be saved to disk in the working directory, provided license plate saving is enabled in the configuration.
                 - If a plate detected is in the alert database specified during the preferences stage earlier, it will show a prominent alert message in the console output.
         - Dash-cam mode
             - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, or the Predator process is terminated.